buraksezer/olric/README.md

 ### Ping

-Ping sends a dummy protocol messsage to the given host.
+Ping sends a dummy protocol message to the given host.
 This is useful to measure RTT between hosts.
 It also can be used as aliveness check.

 ```go
 err := db.Ping()